reganjs/reganjs/README.md

 Here is a bullet list of things I do to keep busy when I'm not studying or coding:

 - 🧑🏻‍💻 Working as the Tech Lead at Measur in Calgary, AB.
-- 🐕 Taking care of my Golden Doodle, STRUDEL!
+- 🐕 Taking my Golden Doodle STRUDEL on walks.
 She is a handful.
 - 🏌️‍♂️ Working on my golf swing.
 No seriously, this is a full-time job all by itself.
 - 🍽 Trying new restauraunts or cafes.
 I love coffee and most types of cuisine!
 I also spend a lot of time cooking.